ahebwa49/e-commerce/README.md

 - High performance **query engine** that runs on the Prisma server and generates actual database queries.
 - **Prisma client** that connects to the prisma server.
 - **Realtime event system** that lets you subscribe to database events.

+NB: To use Prisma locally, you need to have Docker installed on your machine.
+If you don't have Docker yet, you can download the Docker Community Edition for your operating system [here](https://www.docker.com/community-edition).

 #### GraphQL